u8slvn/until-zero/README.md

   - `SHORT BREAK`: 5 minutes
   - `LONG BREAK`: 20 minutes

-If you plan 4 sessions with 2 short breaks and 1 long break you should get as result: `25+5+25+20+25+5+25`
+Here is an example for four task sessions with two short breaks and one long break: `25+5+25+20+25+5+25`

-### 🏁 Run
+### Run

 Once you configured your timers you can start the sequence by clicking on `START`.
-The timers window should appear in top of your screen, if the position does not please you, you can move it around by holding the drag zone on the right.
-If you want to reset the timers window position just double-click on the drag zone icon `⋮`.
+The timer window should appear on top of your screen, if the position does not please you, you can move it around by holding the drag zone on the right.
+If you want to reset the timer window position, double-click on the drag zone icon `⋮`.

-## 🛑 Limitations
+## Limitations

 Until Zero - タイマー has some feature limitations: